 Itinerary may be adjusted depending on rail availability.
 It is best if you have some flexibility with your travel dates – especially if you would like Platinum Service on both trains.

 IRT recommends Platinum service for the top class of service.
-Prices we offer here assume Platinum service.
+Prices here include Platinum service.
 Gold service is available — but our guests who have traveled in Gold missed all the many little extras not offered in this class.
 Highly recommend Platinum.
 Book well in advance.

 You must have an electronic visa to enter Australia.
-This can be organized with your airline.
+This can be processed online.

 Latest News: Click here for Track 25, our blog, for the latest news on this and other tours on our World’s Top 25 Trains™.to top